aesara-devs/aesara/doc/extending/graphstructures.rst

 >>> y = x * 2.

-If you enter ``type(y.owner)`` you get ``<class 'aesara.graph.basic.Apply'>``, which is the apply node that connects the op and the inputs to get this output.
-You can now print the name of the op that is applied to get *y*:
+If you enter ``type(y.owner)`` you get ``<class 'aesara.graph.basic.Apply'>``, which is the :class:`Apply` node that connects the :class:`Op` and the inputs to get this output.
+You can now print the name of the :class:`Op` that is applied to get ``y``:

 >>> y.owner.op.name
 'Elemwise{mul,no_inplace}'

-Hence, an element-wise multiplication is used to compute *y*.
+Hence, an element-wise multiplication is used to compute ``y``.
 This multiplication is done between the inputs:

 >>> len(y.owner.inputs)